Kahn/freetel/mini-asterisk-gui/README.txt

   magic.
 Plain old HTML, a little Java-script and CGIs written in shell script and Perl.

-* Doesn't use the Asterisk programming "model".
+* Doesn't use the Asterisk programming model.
 For example you don't have to understand what a dial-plan is, much less understand how to code one.
 Plain English terms are used instead, for example "Phones and Phone lines".
 Terms like Asterisk, Linux, SIP, Zap/1 don't even